kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

 **Option2: Avoid the usage of /etc/network/interfaces**
 This option is to use “ip netns exec” linux calls instead of following the networking service restart flow. i.e. Modify the existing SONiC control flow and avoid the usage of /etc/network/interfaces and "ifupdown" package to configure the interfaces.
 Solution is to modify the bootup sequence script “interfaces_config.sh” and make the direct linux shell commands to configure the management VRF and the required DNAT & SNAT rules.
 Comment out the "systemctl restart networking" so that the control flow that uses the /etc/network/interfaces is avoided.
 This means that  the existing SONiC solution that is based on /etc/network/interfacecs and networking restart is not used.

 **Disadvantages:**

 1. Current SONiC solution that uses the /etc/network/interfaces and networking restart will be deviating, which is not required in other options
 2. If user explicitly executes the "systemctl restart networking" command directly from linux shell, the  VRF configuration will be lost.
 This needs further investigation on solving all such cases.

 Due to the reasons given above, the solution given at https://github.com/m0kct/debian-netns is chosen and explained earlier in design section.

+### Alternate Implementation Options
+Some of the implementation choices that are considered and dropped are explained here.

+As an alternate to the command "config mgmt-vrf enable/disable", it is also possible to enhance the command that is being planned for data vrf implementation https://github.com/Azure/SONiC/pull/242 as follows.

+    C16: Alternate Option: config vrf add/del <VRF-name>
+    Example: config vrf add mgmt

+The fixed VRF-name “mgmt” will be treated as management VRF and any VRF-name not matching "mgmt" will be treated as data VRF-name.
+This CLI command will create management namespace and add eth0 to it internally.
+It is not required to use any other commands to enable the management VRF.
+To keep the management vrf configuration independent of data vrf configuration and to avoid the dependencies, the command “config mgmt-vrf enable/disable” is chosen instead of overloading this data VRF config command.